 - Packages being sent to you should have your proper name and use the mailing address in the format listed above.
 If an item is received with an inaccurate or unknown name in the address area, Mail Services will only hold the item for 72 hours.
 It will then be returned to the sender as unknown/undeliverable as addressed.
 No extra attempts will be made to locate the recipient.

 - Once a package has been received and is ready for pick up, you will be notified by email to your Penn College account.
 If you have NOT received an email from firstname.lastname@example.org, your item is not available for pick up.

 - Packages can be picked up Monday- Friday, 8 am – 4:30 pm in ATHS E138.
 You must bring your student ID for package pick up.
-Note: packages not picked up in three weeks will be returned to sender as unclaimed.
+Note: packages not picked up in two weeks will be returned to sender as unclaimed.

 - Mail Services is not responsible for damages to packages that occurred by the carrier.

 - Please wait for an email from email@example.com before going to Mail Services for pick up.

 - a package requires the signature of someone 21 or older;